Many people who are trying to grow are stuck in the "how."

 Your life is a rich landscape, and the decisions you make happen in the broader context of who you are, not just what you do.

-If you could understand this aspect of yourself and others deeper, trust in it, and develop your own vision, I think you would be asking how from others less, and creating your own "how" more.
+If you could understand this aspect of yourself and others deeper, trust in it, and develop your own vision, then I think you would be asking how from others less, and creating your own "how" more.